 John Skoyles has published four books of poems, A Little Faith; Permanent Change; Definition of the Soul and The Situation.
 His work has appeared in The New Yorker, Poetry, The American Poetry Review, The Atlantic, Harvard Review, Slate, Yale Review and The Poetry Anthology, 1912 – 2002, among others.
 He is also the author of two books of nonfiction, Generous Strangers, a collection of personal essays, several of which were broadcast on public radio; and a memoir, Secret Frequencies: A New York Education.
 His awards include two grants from the National Endowment for the Arts as well as fellowships from the New York and North Carolina Arts Councils.
 In 2003, he became a member of the Order of the Occult Hand while reviewing books for the Associated Press.
 He has taught at Southern Methodist University, Sarah Lawrence College, and Warren Wilson College, where he directed the MFA program.
 He is currently Professor in the Writing, Literature and Publishing Department of Emerson College, and the poetry editor of Ploughshares.
 He is also a member of the Writing Committee of the Fine Arts Work Center in Provincetown.
-His autobiographical novel, A Moveable Famine, will be published in May 2014 by The Permanent Press.
+His autobiographical novel, A Moveable Famine, has been published by The Permanent Press.
 His collection of hybrid stories, The Nut File, is due out from Jaded Ibis Press in the spring of 2015.